Information for patients arriving for laboratory and medical imaging examinations

 When you bring a child in for laboratory or medical imaging examinations, you should discuss this with the child in advance and explain what is going to happen.

 You can bring your child to any of our laboratories.
+For more infomation, see Children's sampling - Guide for children and parents.

 In medical imaging, basically the same imaging methods can be used for children as for adults, but they will be performed in a child-friendly way.